silnrsi/wstr/src/content/docs/topics/writingsystems/ldml.md

 ### Formatting Text in an Exemplar

 For the most part, the contents of an LDML file follow the standard rules of an XML file.
-With the exception of collation (see below), the contents within the square brackets (including the square brackets themselves) are Regular Expressions (regexes).
+With the exception of collation (see the section on [Formatting Test in a Collation](https://writingsystems.info/topics/writingsystems/ldml/#formatting-text-in-collation) below), the contents within the square brackets (including the square brackets themselves) are Regular Expressions (regexes).

 Information about regexes can be found online in a number of places, though not all of it will be relevant to an LDML file.
 The most important things to know are how to escape non-ASCII characters and how to notate multigraphs and combining diacritics.